aopal/sgt/dm notes 8951aa683f24a1347cf3e7d3ed944136/shattered gods tomb.md

 - The Lirian Embassy
 	- Agents of the Free City of Liria, searching the Catacombs for any and all enchanted objects, especially those extremely powerful artifacts they can learn new magic from.
 Some claim they are especially interested in the magical weapons, hoping to build up an arsenal to increase Liria's domain.
 - The Wild Embassy
-	- Not actually an official delegation, but a collection of inhabitants from the Wild Kingdom that seek to find
+	- Not actually an official delegation, but a collection of inhabitants from the Wild Kingdom that seek to find rare creatures in the Tomb.
+Many people say that never before seen monsters are in the Tomb, the inhabitants of the wild hope to find members of species once thought extinct.
+- The Artist's guild
+	- A loose group of various artists, poets, musicians and a smattering of scholars and mages.
+More of a club of similar-ish minded people than a proper faction, they tend to meet in a corner of the Giant's Burrow.

 ## Individual NPCs
 - One-arm Derik
 	- The affable lift operator who operates the upper end of the lift.
 Dwarven male, used to be an adventurer but retired after losing his right arm.
 Warm, friendly and talkative, likes to chat to the adventurers heading down to the Lower Rock.
 	- Either isn't fully aware of the lift debts, or is and doesn't feel any remorse for not warning people.
+LN.
 - Bishop Ormen
 	- The Bishop leading the Priests of Ebor in Hope's Rock.
 NG Male Aasimar Paladin, both eloquent philosopher and theologian, as well as a ruthless pragmatist and warrior.
 Considered to have slightly radical views on Ebor's teachings, his main focus is the question of the balance between peace keeping, and peace making.
 Seeks to find if there is any truth to the rumour that Immog yet lives.
 	- Unknown to all, including his fellow priests, Ormen is actually the god Ebor incognito.
 He has left the majority of his power on his plane, and uses high level magic to hides his actually being an Orc.
 He intends to find the remains of Immog and either acquire any of Immog's power he can, or else destroy the remains if he cannot.
 He wishes to acquire more power to more directly contend with gods whom he thinks are the enemy of peace.
 He has spent several decades incognito in his own church, and has come to the conclusion that the non-peacemaking sects are wrong and are not promoting peace, and intents to cleanse said sects from his own clergy once he is done in the Tomb.